 The length and depth of analysis Raymond went to is admirable.

-So i reiterated all these ideas in my mind.
 Jesus somehow related to the Romans?
 I had only heard of the Jewish assertion about the mother of Jesus having an adulterous affair with a Roman soldier.
 This claim is based on the work of the ancient Greek philosopher Celsus, who, according to the Christian writer Origen in his Contra Celsum ("Against Celsus"), was the author of a work titled 'The True Word'.
 Celsus' work is lost, but in Origen's account of it Jesus was depicted as the result of an affair between his mother Mary and a Roman soldier.
 He said she was "convicted of adultery and had a child by a certain soldier named Pantera".
 Tiberius Pantera could have been serving in the region at the time of Jesus's conception.
 Both the ancient Talmud and medieval Jewish writings and sayings reinforced this notion, referring to Jesus as "Yeshu ben Pantera" (Jesus, son of Pantera).

 Others have discussed various scenarios that involve the Romans in the Christian story.

 At a website [see HERE] is the following: